jdharveng/deeplexia/README.md

 3. In [II.EmojiCluster.ipynb](Embeddings/II.EmojiCluster.ipynb) you can find the code to get a Emoji Embedding using the average of Glove word vectors for each of words in the emoji description.
 We used this averaging method to get setence embeddings and compute cosine similarities.
 T-SNE is used to plot the emoji embedding vectors.
 Cluster analysis is performed using K-means and the emoji categories in preparation for input into a classfier.
 [III.OtherEmbeddings.ipynb](Embeddings/III.OtherEmbeddings.ipynb) contains experiments with spacmoji and Zalando Flair Transformers.

-4. See [TensorFlowHub](Embeddings/TensorFlowHub) and [LSTMs](Embeddings/LSTMs) to see examples of training a classifier with the emoji description to predict the emoji category.
-This is then tested on sentences from books.
+4. [TensorFlowHub](Embeddings/TensorFlowHub) and [LSTMs](Embeddings/LSTMs) contain examples of training a classifier with the emoji description to predict the emoji category with data-augmentation.
+This is then tested on sentences from children's books.[choose_best_emoji.py](Embeddings/choose_best_emoji.py) is a script that can be used to perform the manual data labelling required to get more data to produce better results with classifiers.

+5. The [Production folder](Production) contains the files needed to run the web app.